25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ### Controlled Components

-An input form element whose value is controlled by React is called a "controlled input or Controlled Component".
+An input form element whose value is controlled by React is called a "controlled input or Controlled Component"

 - The form data is stored in component's state property

 - As state is immutable, user won't be able to provide any input from the form's user interface

 - To enable user input, we need to implement `handleChange` method to update the state based on user input

 - As state will contain all the form's data, on submit this can be passed on to an API call or for further processing

 Lets create a simple input form which takes users first-name.
 Please find the code below: